Sega Saturn Architecture

 1. Finish initialising the hardware.

-2. If there’s a cartridge inserted and it includes a program, continue booting from there.
+2. If a cartridge is inserted and contains executable code, continue booting from there.

-3. If the ‘Video CD’ card is inserted, boot it.
+3. If a ‘Video CD’ card is inserted, boot it.

-4. If there’s a disc inserted, check that it’s genuine.
+4. If a disc is inserted, verify that it’s genuine.

-• While at it, it displays the splash screen animation.
+• While at it, the system displays the splash screen animation.

 5. If the disc is genuine, boot the game.

-6. If the disc is not genuine or there’s no disc inserted, run the shell.
+6. If the disc is not genuine or there’s no disc inserted, launch the interactive shell.

 Interactive shell

-Alternatively to playing games, the Saturn included a music player called ‘Multiplayer’, from which a save manager can be opened.
+Alternatively to playing games, the Saturn included a built-in music player called ‘Multiplayer’, from which users could also access a save data manager.

 Image